projectsyn/commodore/docs/writing-a-component.md

 ## The component templates

 The component templates can be any templating language that Kapitan can handle.
-Currently Kadet supports Jsonnet, Jinja2, Kadet (alpha) and Helm (alpha) as templating languages.
+Currently Commodore supports Jsonnet, Jinja2, Kadet (alpha) and Helm (alpha) as templating languages.
 This guide will use Jsonnet as the templating language for any examples.

 Component templates can be stored anywhere in the Commodore component